Prostate Cancer: Symptoms, Types, Stages, Causes, Medicines & Treatments

 Carcinoid of the prostate begins from the neuroendocrine system.
 This is a rare subtype of prostate cancer and is slow to grow.
 When the tumor is asymptomatic, monitoring is advised.
 However, with a rapid and symptomatic tumor, surgery is oftentimes recommended and carried out.

 According to Cancer Research Society, this subtype of prostate cancer is responsible for less than 0.1 percent of cases, making it extremely rare.
 Cells supporting the lymphatic vessels, blood vessels, connective tissue, and the smooth muscles of the gland are affected in prostatic sarcoma.
-Moreover, it tends to affect men between the ages 35 to 60 years, which is comparatively younger than that seen in other subtypes of the prostate cancer.
+Moreover, it tends to affect men between the ages 35 to 60 years, which is comparatively younger than that seen in other subtypes.

 What are Risk Factors and Causes of Prostate Cancer?